bobbingwide/oik-batch/readme.txt

 1. oik-batch in action performing createapi2.php

 == Upgrade Notice ==
+= 1.1.0 =
+Upgrade to support in situ PHPUnit testing using PHPUnit 8.
+Requires wordpress-develop-tests v5.2.3

 = 1.0.0 =
 Upgrade to support maintenance of Git based plugins and themes from the WordPress dashboard.